civitas-cerebrum/test-coverage/README.md

 ### 🐙 `github`

-Writes a formatted Markdown summary to `$GITHUB_STEP_SUMMARY`, which renders as a table directly in the GitHub Actions run UI — no artifacts or separate files needed.
-Falls back to `text` if the environment variable is not set.
+Writes a formatted Markdown summary to `$GITHUB_STEP_SUMMARY`, which renders as a table directly in the GitHub Actions run UI.
+It also saves a `test-coverage-report.md` file to your root directory, making it easy to pipe the results into a Pull Request comment.
+Falls back to console output if the environment variable is not set.

 ---